|

 IN 2008 THE SHOCK OF THE GREATEST DEPRESSION OF GLOBAL CAPITALISM SINCE 1929 IS NOT REFLECTED YET IN THE REAL WAGES OF PRODUCTION LINE MANUFACTURING WORKERS

 Euro area real wages continue their ascending trend.
-This is reflected in the increase of indices above wage equalisation in Germany item13and Italy, the near equalisation of French wages and the continuity of Spain’s equalisation trend, which now has surpassed the UK.
+This is reflected in the increase of indices above wage equalisation in Germany and Italy, the near equalisation of French wages and the continuity of Spain’s equalisation trend, which now has surpassed the UK.
 In contrast, real wages in the latter endure a drastic drop of 10%.
 In Asia, Japan reverts a stagnation trend in its equalisation level, which had been dragging since 2001, now surpassing South Korea, which carried a consistent equalisation trend since 1975, and that now suffers a strong devaluation and a drop of real wages of 16%.
 Hong Kong does not report any significant change.
 Singapore experiences some improvement, albeit still below its best position of 2006.
 In the Americas, Brazil’s wage recovery continued to be stagnated in 2008.
 In 2009, Brazil instituted an annual minimum wage increase –from 2010 forward– that results from the sum of the inflation index and GDP growth.
 This should reflect, beginning that year, a strong appreciation of manufacturing wages.
 Canada maintains almost invariable its small surplus.
 Mexico maintains its rigid and deliberate pauperisation policy that keeps wages stagnated since 2000.
 Worst of all, it is expected that, beginning in 2009, with an economy completely dependant on the U.S., real wages will deepen their pauperisation to the level recorded in 1995 or even worse.
 The subjection of Mexican wages to conditions of modern slave work, instead of bringing them closer to the U.S. benchmark, it is dangerously bringing them closer to the wages of China and India, which due to the sheer size of their labour forces, are representative of the worst misery wage indices.

-With market liberalisation, MNCs sell their products in both the host countries and in all other markets where they are active, including their home country, at the same or at a very similar sales price.
+The Classic Problem Scenario With market liberalisation, MNCs sell their products in both the host countries and in all other markets where they are active, including their home country, at the same or at a very similar sales price.
 They achieve maximum profitability when the manufacturing process in their developing countries' operations is at par in quality and production efficiency with the standards used in their home operations, but their cost of labour is dramatically lower.
 The MNCs' markets, manufacturing and marketing operations are globalised but their labour costs remain strategically very low in order to achieve maximum competitiveness at the expense of the South's workers.
 As a result, the MNCs get all the benefit.
 Sometimes the salaries that they pay are higher than the legal minimum wage in the host country.
 But, these wages still keep the workers in dire poverty.
 A minimum wage does not make a living wage even in the most developed economies.
 What has occurred, with market globalisation, is the dramatic widening of the gap between wages in the North and in the South.

-Workers performing the same or an equivalent job for the same business entity, in the generation of products and services that this entity markets at global prices in the global market, must enjoy an equivalent remuneration.
+The Argument Workers performing the same or an equivalent job for the same business entity, in the generation of products and services that this entity markets at global prices in the global market, must enjoy an equivalent remuneration.
 This equivalent remuneration is considered a living wage, which is a human right.
 A living wage provides workers in the South with the same ability to fulfil their needs, in terms of food, housing, clothing, healthcare, education, transportation, savings and even leisure, as that enjoyed by equivalent workers in the North, which we define in terms of the purchasing power parities (PPP) as defined by the World Bank and the OECD.

 The definition of a living wage of The Jus Semper Global Alliance is as follows: A living wage is that which, using the same logic of ILO´s Convention 100, awards "equal pay for work of equal value" between North and South in PPPs terms.